Unit photography by Jonathan Olley, Giles Keyte and John Wilson. All images courtesy of Lucasfilm Ltd.

 In Part 2 of this interview, Knoll discusses Rogue One’s CG ship models as well as the methodology employed to realize the droid K-2SO, played by Alan Tudyk.

-See the February issue of American Cinematographer for the complete production story on Greig Fraser, ASC, ACS's cinematography.
+See the February 2017 issue of AC for the complete production story on Greig Fraser, ASC, ACS's cinematography.